splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 - Observability Cloud uses OpenTelemetry to capture metrics, traces, and logs.
 See :ref:`otel-intro` to learn more.

-See :ref:`collector-with-the-uf` to learn more about the differences between the Universal Forwarder and OptenTelemetry collection agents and how you can use them together.
+See :ref:`collector-with-the-uf` to learn more about the differences between the Universal Forwarder and OpenTelemetry collection agents and how you can use them together.